 Welcome to the Indigenous Health Theme Bank (IHTB)

-The University of Tasmania Faculties of Arts and Health objectives are to treat Australia's Indigenous people with respect and sensitivity.
+The University of Tasmania objectives are to treat Australia's Indigenous people with respect and sensitivity.
 The faculties would like to acknowledge and pay respect to the Traditional Owners, Elders and Aboriginal people.
 The material covered in the Theme Bank is intended for educational use covering a diversity of information.
 Feedback for improving content is welcome.

 As a result the Theme Bank may contain sensitive, confronting material that may offend some people.